 These bets are wagers on the following things:

-- The game winner
+- The team that wins the game

 - How the teams will do when factoring in a predetermined margin of victory